jacquelinewalsh/jacquelinewalsh.github.io/README.md

 Come up with the necessary R code to return the following for the WH senior staff.

-*New Names*

-Below write code to show the new names added to the senior staff lists since the prior data provided.
+**Below write code to show the new names added to the senior staff lists since the prior data provided.**

 newnames_staff %>%
   slect(name,title) %>%